-The new Chopard L.U.C.
+The hand-wound Chopard L.U.C.
 Quattro (Ref.
-161926-5001) hand-wound wristwatch is a nice attempt at making the good old Chopard Quattro relevant again in the world where a dress watch smaller than 40 millimeters in diameter rarely deserves a second glance.
-Featuring new styling cues and offered in a bigger, bolder case, the new watch makes a strong impression.
+161926-5001) is a nice attempt at making the good old Quattro Collection relevant again in the world where a dress watch smaller than 40 millimeters in diameter rarely deserves a second glance.
+Featuring new styling cues and offered in a bigger, bolder case, the new model makes a strong impression.

 Beating inside the case is the well-known Caliber 1.98 hand-wound movement.

 First presented more than 10 years ago, the movement is made solely in-house and is protected by two international patents and features a sophisticated energy storage system with four co-axially placed spring barrels, hence the name of the series: Quattro (swallow that, Audi!)